Tobacco: Popularization

 Following the arrival of the Europeans to the Americas, tobacco became increasingly popular as a trade item.
 In 1559, Francisco Hernández de Toledo, Spanish chronicler of the Indies, was the first European to bring tobacco seeds to the Old World, following orders of King Philip II of Spain.
 These seeds were planted in the outskirts of Toledo, more specifically in an area known as "Los Cigarrales" named after the continuous plagues of cicadas (cigarras in Spanish).
+The word cigar originally derives from the Mayan sikar ("to smoke rolled tobacco leaves").
 Before the development of the lighter Virginia and white burley strains of tobacco, the smoke was too harsh to be inhaled.
 Small quantities were smoked at a time, using a pipe like the midwakh or kiseru, or newly invented waterpipes such as the bong or the hookah (see thuốc lào for a modern continuance of this practice).
 Tobacco became so popular that the English colony of Jamestown used it as currency and began exporting it as a cash crop; tobacco is often credited as being the export that saved Virginia from ruin.
 While a lucrative product, the growing expansion of tobacco demand was intimately tied to the history of slavery in the Caribbean.

 The alleged benefits of tobacco also contributed to its success.
 The astronomer Thomas Harriot, who accompanied Sir Richard Grenville on his 1585 expedition to Roanoke Island, thought that the plant "openeth all the pores and passages of the body" so that the bodies of the natives "are notably preserved in health, and know not many grievous diseases, wherewithal we in England are often times afflicted."

 Production of tobacco for smoking, chewing, and snuffing became a major industry in Europe and its colonies by 1700.

 Tobacco has been a major cash crop in Cuba and in other parts of the Caribbean since the 18th century.
 Cuban cigars are world-famous.

 Cigarettes became increasingly popular in the late 19th century when James Bonsack invented a machine to automate cigarette production.
 This increase in production allowed tremendous growth in the tobacco industry until the health revelations of the 20th century.